kornysietsma/hodor/README.md

 ## Usage

-This is really just a sample, and for me to play with.
-If you want to configure or run it, edit the code.
-Sorry.
+This is really just a sample of using my botty library.
+It's hacky, and has lots of commented out bits right now.
+Sorry!

 ## License